sverweij/dependency-cruiser/doc/rules-reference.md

 #### Other 'exclude' attributes

 It's also possible to exclude dependencies on other properties than the (resolved) paths at either end of them.
-To exclude all dependencies that result of an (ecmascript) dynamic import from being included in a cruise, you can use the `dynamic` attibute:
+To exclude all dependencies that result of an (ECMAScript) dynamic import from being included in a cruise, you can use the `dynamic` attribute:

 ```json
 "options": {